johnkhub/Core/API/Assets.md

 Status codes: 200, 400, 403, 408, 409, 412

 ### `DELETE asset/link/{uuid}/to/{external_id_type}/{external_id}`
-Removes the specified external identifier of teh specified type linked to the specified Asset.
+Removes the specified external identifier of the specified type linked to the specified Asset.
+Use `GET asset/link/types` to list the external identifier types that exist on your system.

 Accepts: *Nothing*